 - visiting people affected by dementia, rather than bringing them to you.
 You will learn more about their context of use, and reduce the burden on them,

-- using dementia forums, like Talking Point and Reddit to reach representative people,
+- using online dementia communities, like Dementia Talking Point and Reddit to reach representative people,

 - approaching local services in your area, like Dementia Cafes,

 - using social media, like Twitter and Facebook,

 People with dementia may struggle with language, like remembering a word or terminology.
 Therefore use very clear, specific and explicit language.
 This means:

 - using simple, clear, direct and precise prose, headings and labels,

 - using dementia positive language, like 'living with', rather than 'suffering from', dementia,